Dr Arshad Mansoor

 Mansoor holds five U.S. patents in power electronics and distributed energy resources.
-He is a senior member of the IEEE and served as vice president of the U.S. National Committee of CIGRE, the international council on large electric systems, and as a member of the board for the Energy Production and Infrastructure Center (EPIC) at the University of North Carolina, Charlotte.
-He has published numerous papers in journals and conference proceedings and has given talks and participated in panels at leading technical forums worldwide.
+He is a senior member of IEEE, served as VP of the U.S. National Committee of CIGRE, and is a member of the board for the Energy Production and Infrastructure Center (EPIC) at UNC Charlotte.

-He earned a Bachelor of Science in electrical engineering from the Bangladesh University of Engineering and Technology.
-Mansoor earned his Master of Science (1992) and doctorate (1994) in electrical engineering, focusing on power systems engineering from the University of Texas in Austin.
+He earned a B.S. in electrical engineering from the Bangladesh University of Engineering and Technology; and a M.S.
+(1992) and doctorate (1994) in electrical engineering from the University of Texas in Austin.
 He completed the MIT Reactor Technology Course and the Harvard Business School Advanced Management Program.

 Frank C. Lambert

 Frank Lambert is a Principal Research Engineer and the Associate Director of the National Electric Energy Testing, Research and Applications Center (NEETRAC) at Georgia Tech.
 He has more than 43 years of experience in transmission / distribution system design, construction, operation, maintenance, automation, and R&D and is responsible for interfacing with NEETRAC’s members to develop and conduct research projects dealing with transmission and distribution issues.